trskop/yx/README.md

 * **YX is not a build system.** Its purpose is to just simplify build system invocation without the need to always create a specialized build script that handles all the build system options.
-If you know Travis CI then `yx.yaml` will remind you of its configuration file.
+If you know Travis CI then `yx.yaml` will remind you of its configuration file, but `yx.yaml` is not a "executable" script.

 * **YX is not a package system.**

+* **YX is not a scriptiong language.**

 How Does YX Work